 Magnetic resonance urography19 is recommended for patients older than six months in order to identify spinal cord and vertebral disease.
 A magnetic resonance urography can be done to rule out ectopic ureter or other anatomic causes of incontinence, such as common cloaca, urogenital sinus, or anorectal anomalies.

-In adolescents with UI and incontinent children with a history of febrile UTI, a voiding cystourethrogram (VCUG) should be performed19.
+In adolescents with UI and incontinent children with a history of febrile UTI, a voiding cystourethrogram (VCUG) or MR urography (MRU) should be performed19.

 5.4 Questionnaires used to assess incontinence

 The Pediatric Incontinence Questionnaire (PIN-Q) is used to determine the effect of incontinence on a child’s quality of life22.
 The Bristol Stool Scale can be used for patients to determine the quality and character of bowel movements.
-It's essential to ascertain whether the chosen questionnaire has been validated in a certain linguistic, social, and cultural environment23.
+It is essential to ascertain whether the chosen questionnaire has been validated in a certain linguistic, social, and cultural environment23.

 6. management